SanjayvVarma/Hospital-Management/README.md

      ```bash
      cd backend
-     npm start
+     npm run dev
      ```

    - **Frontend**:

      ```bash
      cd frontend
-     npm start
+     npm run dev
      ```

    - **Dashboard**:

      ```bash
      cd dashboard
-     npm start
+     npm run dev
      ```

-6. Your API will be running on `http://localhost:5000` and frontend on `http://localhost:3000`.
+6. Your API will be running on `http://localhost:your_port` and frontend on `http://localhost:5173`.

 ---